Wildlife in Jibhi Valley: Complete Guide to Flora & Fauna

-Nestled in the heart of the Himalayas, Jibhi and the Tirthan Valley, including parts of the Great Himalayan National Park (GHNP), offer an extraordinary diversity of flora and fauna.
-From ancient Deodar forests to rare high-altitude mammals like the elusive Snow Leopard, this region is a paradise for nature lovers, photographers, and wildlife enthusiasts.
+Nestled in the heart of the Himalayas, Jibhi and the Tirthan Valley, including parts of the Great Himalayan National Park (GHNP), offer an extraordinary diversity of wildlife.
+This complete guide covers everything you need to know about spotting and photographing Jibhi's magnificent flora and fauna.

 Flora 🌱